Anurag2405/ChatApp/README.md

    Having an active connection opened between the client and the server so client can send and receive data.
 This allows real-time communication using TCP sockets.
 This is made possible by Socket.io.

-   The client starts by connecting to the server through a socket(maybe also assigned to a specific namespace).
+   The client starts by connecting to the server through a socket.
 Once connections is successful, client and server can emit and listen to events.

 ### Running Locally